opentensor/developer-docs/docs/index.md

 :::danger This documentation is for bittensor platform only

 This documentation and the Bittensor codebase is for the Bittensor platform only.
 For subnets and applications, refer to subnet-specific websites, which are maintained by subnet owners.
-See [Subnet Pages](./subnet-pages/index.md).
 :::

 ---